 Laptop Audio Test

 Developed within the Laptop labs, this test uses a decibel meter to measure the maximum loudness of notebook speakers.
-Using a steady tone file that plays on loop into the decibel meter from 23 inches away (our determined general distance from a laptop screen when in use), we record the loudness in decibels.
+Using a steady tone file that plays on a loop into the decibel meter from 23 inches away (our determined general distance from a laptop screen when in use), we record the loudness in decibels.
 We conduct this test within a studio surrounded in foam paneling to minimize the effect of bouncing sound waves on the decibel reading.

 Generally speaking, decibel outputs above 80 dB are considered satisfactory.
-Differences in as little as 3 dB equate to the doubling or halfing of perceived loudness.
-(E.g. 83 dB is commonly perceived to be twice as loud as 80 dB by the human ear.)
+Differences of as little as 3 dB equate to the doubling or halving of perceived loudness.
+(For example, 83 dB is commonly perceived to be twice as loud as 80 dB by the human ear.)

-After we complete our lab testing, a product is turned over to a writer who spends a significant amount of time using the device, software, or service.
-The writer and Laptop’s editors determine a rating based on design, ease of use, features, performance, and overall value.
-We also take into consideration the target audience of a product and what it is trying to accomplish, and how it stacks up compared to the competition.
+After we complete our lab testing, a product is turned over to a writer who spends a significant amount of time using the device, software or service.
+The writer and Laptop’s editors determine a rating based on design, ease of use, features, performance and overall value.
+We also take into consideration the target audience of a product, what it is trying to accomplish and how it stacks up compared to the competition.
 Each product is rated on a scale of 1 to 5 stars, with half-star ratings possible.

 The ratings should be interpreted as follows:

-This Editor’s Choice award recognizes products that are the very best in their categories at the time they are reviewed, and only those products that have received a rating of 4 stars and above are eligible.
+This Editor’s Choice award recognizes products that are the very best in their categories at the time they are reviewed.
+Only those products that have received a rating of 4 stars and above are eligible.
 Laptop’s editors carefully consider each product’s individual merits and its value relative to the competitive landscape before deciding whether to bestow this award.